casper-network/ceps/text/0005-syncing.md

 #### Variant B ####

+Since downloading the whole linear chain (and most importantly, the deploys) is a time-consuming operation, a faster alternative would be to just sync the Global State at the initial hash.
+Global State is a merkle trie so it's easily splittable and has an easy way of verifying its correctness (compare root hashes).

 If we choose to synchronize Global State directly though, the above won't work.
 We need to be able to create active eras just by looking at the Global State.
 This should also be fairly trivial since PoS contract can track past eras, current ones and future (auctions already executed but era not yet started).
 We can use information from the cache and create instances of eras that are still active.

 Once whole linear chain is "consumed", we need to synchronize DAG(s) of still active eras.

+**Necessary work:**

+1. Start a node with the trusted hash
+2. Ask peers for the initial block from the linear chain.
+3. Synchronize Global State at the post-state hash of the initial block.
+4. Validate correctness of the Global State with the post-state hash from the initial block.

+### Synchronizing DAG(s) ###

 #### Variant A (quick-n-dirty) ####